garry0D/coding-gods-and-manifestos/README.md

 In 2017, an article in Rolling Stone stated that Kaczynski was an early adopter of the idea that:  "We give up a piece of ourselves whenever we adjust to conform to society's standards.
 That, and we're too plugged in.
 We're letting technology take over our lives, willingly." <br>

-The full manifestos fro the radicals :) -> https://www.washingtonpost.com/wp-srv/national/longterm/unabomber/manifesto.text.htm
+The full manifestos for the radicals :) -> https://www.washingtonpost.com/wp-srv/national/longterm/unabomber/manifesto.text.htm